 Remove the two remaining screws circled in red.
-There are the last screws holding the front of the dryer on.
-Once they are removed go to step 4.
+These are the last screws holding the front of the dryer on.
+Once you remove them go to step 4.

 There are two tabs to the left and right of where you unhooked the top of the dryer in step 1.
 Using a flat-head screwdriver disengage these tabs.
 The front will come forward.
 Be sure to disconnect the dryer light.
 Lift up on the front and remove it from the dryer.

 Heating Element Location

 The heating element assembly is located on the lower right side bottom of the dryer.
 It is held in place by 6 wires and one screw.

 Make Sure You’ve Unplugged The Dryer Before Performing This Step.